Step By Step Guide To Sheet Metal Bending

 We’re going to go over some general design principles for bending, but be sure to check out our software tutorials to see specific examples.

 One of the most important things to take into consideration when designing bent sheet metal is bend deduction.
-Bend deduction is used to account for the “stretching” that happens in a material when it’s being bent.
-Bend deduction changes based on the material, thickness, and angle of the bend being created, but essentially it’s just making your part slightly smaller to make room for the stretched material around the bend.
+Bend deduction accounts for the “stretching” that happens in a material when it is bent.
+Bend deduction changes based on the material, thickness, and angle of the bend being created, but essentially it’s making your part slightly smaller to make room for the stretched material around the bend.

 The best way to see what dimensions you should be using on your bent parts is to use our online bending calculator.